And do they really work?

 Once baby is on the way, a well-known world of dietary changes and prenatal vitamins await you.
-But what about when we are trying to conceive?
-Are fertility supplements cleverly marketed placebos, or helpful remedies containing nutrients vital to conceiving and supporting a healthy pregnancy?
+But what about when you're trying to conceive?
+Are fertility supplements just cleverly marketed placebos, or are they helpful remedies containing extra nutrients vital to conceiving and supporting a healthy pregnancy?
+And do you need to start taking prenatals before you actually conceive?
 Let's break it down.

 Do fertility supplements really work?

-A quick Google search suggests many prospective mothers have the same question—typing in 'fertility supplements' returns almost 9 million google hits in under half a second.
-One website sings the praises of a certain herb where dozens of women swear it cured their infertility, while the next site declares there aren't any studies or a smidge of scientific evidence that suggests that same herb is worth your precious time or money.
-What's a woman, or couple, to do with all of this contradictory information?
+A quick Google search suggests many prospective mothers have the same question—typing in 'fertility supplements' returns almost 9 million hits.
+One site sings the praises of a certain nutrient that boosts fertility, while the next site declares there isn't a smidge of scientific evidence suggesting said vitamin is worth your precious time or money.
+What's a person to do with all of this contradictory information?

-I am often asked if over-the-counter fertility supplements can actually boost a patient's chances of conception, or if they are simply smoke and mirrors.
-What I tell my patients is that, yes, supplements are worth your time, because what fertility supplements actually do is provide you with necessary nutrients that are lacking in today's culture of processed and fast foods.
+I'm often asked if over-the-counter fertility supplements can actually boost a patient's chances of conception, or if they are simply smoke and mirrors.
+What I tell my patients is that, yes, supplements are worth your time, because what the best fertility supplements actually do is provide you with necessary nutrients that are lacking in today's culture of processed and fast foods.

 What supplements should I take to increase my fertility?

-Of course you'll want to check in with your provider before adding any supplements or vitamins to your diet, especially if you're trying to conceive.
-They may be dangerous if you take other medications, or have certain conditions.
-If you get the green light, here's what to look for when choosing a fertility supplement and prenatal vitamin:
+Of course, check in with your healthcare provider before adding any supplements or vitamins to your diet, especially if you're trying to conceive.
+Certain vitamins, minerals or herbs may be dangerous if you take other medications or have certain underlying conditions.
+If you get the green light from your doctor, here's what to look for when choosing a fertility supplement and prenatal vitamin: